tst-ccamp/earthenterprise_wiki/Portable-Server.md

 The build script will produce a compressed archive with a name that looks like `earthenterprise/earth_enterprise/src/portableserver/build/portableserver-linux-5.1.3-20170412.tar.gz`.
 The build date part of the file name will change depending on the day you build.

-To run Portable Server from this archive package:
+You can install the built Portable Server from this `.tar.gz` archive.

-    1. Extract all archive contents
-    2. cd portableserver-linux-5.1.3-20170412/server/ #(substituting your extracted directory)
-    3. python portable_server.py

-You can edit `portableserver-linux-5.1.3-20170412/server/portable.cfg` and `portableserver-linux-5.1.3-20170412/server/remote.cfg` for your configuration needs before starting the server.

 To clean build files, run

     earthenterprise/earth_enterprise/src/portableserver/build.py --clean

-## Portable on Windows
+## Building on Windows

 ### Install a g++ Compiler